jsylvanus/wibblyjs/README.md

 ### (optional) data-top="<bezier values\>", data-bottom="<bezier values\>"

 <bezier values\> is a series of eight floating point numbers representing a bezier curve from left to right. -top and -bottom determine which curve you're specifying.
-Both of these attributes are optional, but you should specify one or both, otherwise you've just got a box...
+Each value should be separated by a single space.

 From left to right, the values are a set of four X, Y pairs as follows: